huangjiadidi/PUGAN/README.md

 * lastest pytorch
 * python 3.7.3
 * lastest numpy
+* lastest tensorflow (if you want to use our FID code)

 **Before you run the code**
 * make sure all required folder are create